cube-drone/build-a-the-web-presentation/README.md

 You'll note that in the "Single Page Application" style of web development, there's not actually too much need to engage with templates on the server side - all your server will be doing is sending the user an application, and then communicating with that application back and forth using Remote Procedure Calls - so... any HTML befingerpoking is gonna be happening inside the JavaScript application, not from your server code.

-Modern frameworks... don't bother themselves with templating nearly to the extend that older frameworks did.
+Modern frameworks... don't bother themselves with templating nearly to the extent that older frameworks did.

 ### Remote Procedure Calls (RPC)
 On the other hand, modern frameworks do a LOT of remote procedure calls over HTTP.